jesuisstan/tetris-game/README.md

 1.  **Backend + MongoDB implementation**: Backend was built with Node.js (express).
 Database (MongoDB) was attached to backend to store all user accounts data.
 Authentication (sign up and sign in) with user's email and password (encrypted) is also implemented.

+2. **Frontend + MongoDB implementation**: Backend was built with Node.js (express).
+Database (MongoDB) was attached to backend to store all user accounts data.
+Authentication (sign up and sign in) with user's email and password (encrypted) is also implemented.

-2.  **Material UI, Custom Styling with CSS Modules & Custom Fonts**: Material UI components were utilized to achieve a consistent and visually appealing design.
+3.  **Material UI, Custom Styling with CSS Modules & Custom Fonts**: Material UI components were utilized to achieve a consistent and visually appealing design.
 Components such as TextField, Drawer, LoadingButton and others were used to create responsive and user-friendly web-app and related elements.
 The Google font was applied to the project to improve attractiveness of the App.

-3.  **Deployment**:...

 4.  **Version Control**: The code was hosted on GitHub and made publicly accessible.
 The repository can be found at https://github.com/jesuisstan/tetris-game.

+5.  **Deployment**: Not yet

 ## Results